brudnak/aws-ha-infra/README.md

 # Go / Terratest / Terraform to Create Two Rancher HA Setups

+# Webhook Hardening Alert

+If wanting to harden the webhook, please see the bottom of this README.md BEFORE running `rke up`.

 ## What is the purpose of this Terraform?

 For Rancher QA to easily create HA Rancher setups in AWS with RKE1 as the base.